Upper School- Years 10-11

-Pupils begin their preparation in Year 9, studying a wide range of academic subjects, together with Learn to learn (Y11) PE and Games and during the course of the year come to understand thoroughly the content and approach of each subject.
+Pupils begin their preparation in Year 9, studying a wide range of academic subjects, together with Learn to learn (Y11) PE and Games.
+During the course of Year 9, students come to thoroughly understand the content and approach to each subject.
 This aims to help students make informed, guided choices for their GCSE subjects.

 The two-year GCSE course starts in Year 10 with examinations taking place at the end of Year 11.
 Top set Maths students also study GCSE Further Maths.
-For students who find GCSE’s more challenging they are supported in their studies by teachers, tutors and Heads of Year.
+All students have access to a wide range of support beginning with their teacher, tutors and Heads of Year.
 Most subjects offer Support Groups to provide extra time and tutoring where needed.